 Counties are essential to the public health system, delivering services that protect and promote community well-being.
 From addressing substance use to tackling food insecurity, county policies and programs shape the conditions in which residents live and work.
 County investments in health ensure that all residents have access to the services they need to thrive.

-NACo’s Public Health Leadership Initiative will educate county leaders on their role in public health and equip them with the skills needed to become public health champions in their communities.
+NACo’s Public Health Leadership Initiative will engage county leaders on their role in public health and equip them with the skills needed to become public health champions in their communities.
 The initiative will include cohort programs as well as one-off peer exchange events and best practice briefs focused on highlighting successful strategies for empowering county officials to improve community health.

 By the numbers